-The Scientific Advisory Board (SAB) provides strategic guidance and direction for Biological Dynamics' R&D and commercial operations.
-The SAB is comprised of industry leaders who have made significant contributions to advancing the field of genomics, nanotechnology, oncology, and clinical practice.
+The Advisory Board (AB) provides strategic guidance and direction for Biological Dynamics' R&D and commercial operations.
+The AB is comprised of industry leaders who have made significant contributions to advancing the field of genomics, nanotechnology, oncology, and clinical practice.

 Mark J. Adler, MD - Chairman